synchrony/git-smsn/README.md

 * In SmSn, export to VCS (in Emacs brain-mode, use `M-x brain-export-vcs-prompt`).
 * Shut down Gremlin Server.
 (Or leave it running, but don't edit the graph again until you have re-imported it (below).
 Edits made between now and then will be lost.)
 * Get some reports: In a shell, go to the VCS folder, and run "lost-nodes.sh" to see whether any nodes have disappeared.
 (For each note in SmSn, there exists a corresponding file in the VCS folder.)
 For more detail, run `bash status.sh` to see what files have been changed, added, deleted.
-* If those reports look good, run `bash cycle-master.sh`.
+* If those reports look good, run `bash cycle-main.sh`.
 That performs each of the following, unless a step fails, in which case the ones after it are not performed either.
     * Commits the latest changes.
     * Pulls from the four repositories, adding everyone else's recent changes.
     * If there are no conflicts, it pushes to the four repositories.
 Otherwise the user will have to manually correct them.